esaraf/Particle_Tracking/README.md

 # Particle_Tracking
 Source utilizing Ocean.parcels (pacakge) to simulate the movement of particles through specified current velocities.

-'''
-this code is used for particle simulations influenced by current velocities
+This code is used for particle simulations influenced by current velocities

 You can easily change the code to download data from a different server or change the subsetted data location